tgdpez/Auth-Login-Template/README.md

 public_key.pem
 ```

-- Second option is to generate the files, and then use an online UTF8 converter.
+- Alternatively, you can generate the keys, and then use an online UTF8 converter.
 Copy the converted public and private UTF8 into a .env file, and instead of using node's file system (current set up), point to it with process.env.PUB_KEY or process.env.PRIV_KEY.
 You'll need to update in three places (authenticateJWT.js, authHelper.js, and server.js)

 ### Contributing